rrobayna/dotfiles/README.md

 brew bundle osx/Caskfile
 ```

-This will install all the apps listed in the Caskfile and link them to your Applications directory.
-Again, I've seperated additional packages for my home system into Caskfile.home.
+This will install all the Apps listed in the Caskfile and link them to your
+Applications directory.
+I've seperated additional packages for my home system
+into Caskfile.home.

 ### Sensible OS X defaults